 Rules, Regulations and Permits

 Seems like every game, business, club, organization, or even households have them.
 They are there for a reason.
 When they don’t work we all need to consider why and adjust accordingly.
 The Texas Apiary Inspection Service has rules.
-As beekeepers, we need to follow not only the Agricultural Code related to honey bees, but also the Texas Apiary Inspection Service rules relating to permits and inspections.
+As beekeepers, we need to follow not only the Regulations related to honey bees, but also the Texas Apiary Inspection Service rules relating to permits and inspections.

 Future Texas Apiary Inspection Services

 All things change and TAIS is changing too!
 A new inspector is on board and TBA will be working with the Texas Apiary Inspection Service team to ensure that beekeepers throughout the state will benefit from the expertise, guidance, and efforts of the new inspector.
 Check out the TAIS website for updates on their activities.